StackExchange/stack-blog/_posts/2016-04-24-Plurastic-meetings.md

 In the context of [servant leadership](http://avc.com/2012/02/the-management-team-guest-post-from-joel-spolsky/), it’s our job as managers to ensure that meetings meet this high bar.

 ###Optimize for presence
 Meetings are synchronous communication.
 They are expensive, and blocking.
-They should be optimized for interactive communication that requires presence.
+They should be reserved for interactive communication that requires presence.

-Reciting status while others listen is not an optimal use of shared time.
-Updates can be read just as easily as they can be spoken.
+Reciting status while others listen is not good use of presence.
+Factual updates can be read just as easily as they can be spoken.
 Can we do better?

 ###Question-driven
 My team updates a status document ahead of time, broken down by team member.
 We block out 5 minutes of silent reading at the beginning of the meeting.